simon-ritchie/apysc/docstring_markdowns/apysc/_type/dictionary.md

 ### `__len__` method docstring

-This method is disabled and can't use from Dictionary instance.
+This method is disabled and can't use from a Dictionary instance.

 ### `__ne__` method docstring